 - Use about a tablespoon of extra virgin olive oil, if desired, to coat your fries.
 You can coat the potatoes on a baking sheet or working surface, or return them to a bowl and toss with the oil and seasoning.

 - Heat your air fryer to 400ºF (205ºC) while prepping your fries.
-Spray or coat your air fryer basket or trays with non-stick cooking spray or cooking oil.
+Spray or coat your air fryer basket or trays with spritz oil or cooking oil.

 - Set your air fryer basket in your air fryer and set the timer for 10 minutes to rotate your air fryer fries that are in a basket style air fryer.
 Continue cooking for 10 more minutes, or until crispy.